chaim-e/petaluma-fti/README.md

 # petaluma-fti
-In the Petaluma random knot model, compute order of magnitude of Finite Type Invariants.
+In the Petaluma random knot model, compute the order of magnitude of Finite Type Invariants.